AcademyTLV/fundamentals-session5-Networking-Demo/README.md

 to help you achieve a cleaner code.
 We'll discuss that later during the course, and I'll add here some further explanation in a few days.

+In the meantime: ask us anything on Slack or https://www.facebook.com/groups/android.academy.ils/

+See you next time! 😍